 Long Beach is a city of neighborhoods, and many of those neighborhoods have fruit trees!
 Some residents are happy to share their fruit, and others yet have fruit trees that spill over into alleyways and other public properties.
 Meanwhile, many Long Beach residents go without food.
 What if there were a way to better account for […]

 Can we grow food, community, and the local economy all at once?
 Of course!
-Using space more creatively for food production is a big piece of the puzzle of changing our food system for the better – and it’s just what Urban Agriculture Incentive Zones (UAIZ) aims to encourage.
-On Tuesday, May 10th four Long […]
+Using space more creatively for food production is a big piece of the puzzle of changing our food system for the better – and it’s just what the newly approved Urban Agriculture Incentive Zones policy aims to encourage.
+On Tuesday, October 11th, Long […]

 If you have ideas about the little things that people can do to engage in healthier behaviors and become better connected with their food, we encourage you to write a guest post for us (click here for the interest form)!
 There are a lot of perceived barriers to buying local food and eating well; time, cost, and convenience […]